RoslynRose/newton-fractal-image-injection/README.md

 ## Newton Fractal Image Injection
-In this project, we take an arbitrary math function, compute its real and imaginary equivalent function expressions, compute derivative functions' expressions, inject those into an openCL kernel, along with an image.
-We need inject the image into the first iteration of newton's method then output the result to the frontend.
+We process any given mathematical function to extract its real and imaginary components.
+We then compute the derivative of these expressions.
+Leveraging OpenCL, we inject these functions into a kernel alongside an image.
+This image serves as the starting point for our Newton's method iterations.
+The result is delivered to the frontend for visualization

 Install requirements
 ```bash